The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 - Please note that manual wheelchair users may need assistance on the 70m path leading to and from the Garden from the John Hope Gateway which has an incline of 1.12.
 The path can be avoided by taking the accessible lift to restaurant level and to the terrace beyond.

 - The information desk at the entrance has a lowered section to the till point and a hearing loop.
-The John Hope Gateway has four motorised scooters and three wheelchairs for visitors to use.
+The John Hope Gateway has six motorised scooters and two wheelchairs for visitors to use.
 If possible, please book in advance by calling 0131 248 2909.

 - A lift, large enough to accommodate a person using a standard wheelchair and at least one companion, is available to take visitors to The Gateway restaurant on the first floor and to the outdoor terrace beyond.
 It measures 90cms wide x 135cm depth x 190cm height.